DignityMoves in Santa Maria

 With over 30 years of experience, Good Samaritan has an

 exceptional reputation for providing care and tailored services to North County to help address the root causes of homelessness.
 Good Samaritan connects clients to mental health care, addiction services, social security income (SSI) and other benefits along with providing job placement resources, even transportation to off-site appointments.
 Above all, Good Samaritan works tirelessly to help clients find their way back to stable housing.
-Clients are anticipated to stay approximately 90-180 days while they get stabilized and find sustainable housing.
+As of 2024, clients typically stay 90-180 days while they get stabilized and find sustainable housing.
 Hope Village is not a drop-in service location.
 Individuals will be referred and placed based on needs identified through a coordinated placement system.
-Each client at the location will have an individualized service and stabilization plan to transition them into future housing opportunities.
+Each client receives an individualized service and stabilization plan to aid their transition into future housing opportunities.
 Good Samaritan staff is on site 24/7 and security is also provided.

 Fighting Back Santa Maria Valley